-A. Yes; several which are almost without water; and whose sands are so loose, that, by means of a strong wind, they will sometimes bury whole caravans at a time.
+A. Yes; several of which are almost without water; an 1 whose sands are so loose, that, by means of a strong wind, they will sometimes bury whole caravans at a time.

-Q. What are its productions?
+Q What are its productions?

-A. Its productions are gold, fruit, gum, &c. camels, elephants, and all sorts of wild beasts.
+A. Its productions are gold, fruit, gum, &c., camels, elephants, and all sorts of wild beasts.